RESOURCES AND TOOLS

 The Trauma-Informed Agency Self-Assessment was created for agencies and organizations from a variety of fields (child welfare, behavioral health, public health, juvenile justice, education, early childhood development, housing, and victim advocacy] to assess where they fall in a continuum of trauma-informed care and to engage them in a process of setting agency improvement goals.

-During the Linking Systems of Care Project’s 15-month planning phase, various activities and surveys were conducted to gain a better understanding of Virginia’s resources and challenges in order to take a strategic and informed approach to implementation.
+Over the course of the Linking Systems of Care Project, various activities and surveys have been conducted to gain a better understanding of Virginia’s barriers and resources in order to take a strategic and informed approach to implementation and statewide rollout.

 The goal of the stakeholder survey was to obtain information from front line service providers on current screening and assessment practices of children and youth in the Commonwealth of Virginia.
 Information was also collected on training associated with these screening and assessment tools and inter-agency collaboration.